Phonograph: Turntable designs

-The first direct-drive turntable was invented by Shuichi Obata, an engineer at Matsushita (now Panasonic).
-In 1969, Matsushita released it as the SP-10. the first direct-drive turntable on the market.

-The most influential turntable was the Technics SL-1200.
-Since then, turntablism spread widely in hip hop culture, and the SL-1200 remained the most widely used turntable in DJ culture for the next several decades.
+The direct-drive turntable was invented by Shuichi Obata, an engineer at Matsushita (now Panasonic).
+In 1969, Matsushita released it as the Technics SP-10, the first direct-drive turntable on the market.
+The most influential direct-drive turntable was the Technics SL-1200, which, following the spread of turntablism in hip hop culture, became the most widely used turntable in DJ culture for several decades.